-Wouldn’t that be nice if there was one compact and lightweight stove that could be used for everything?
-The fact is that there isn’t a lightweight hiking stove that performs perfectly in every climate and activity.
-Some small compromises need to be made.
+Wouldn’t it be nice if there was one compact and lightweight stove that could be used for everything?
+The fact is, there isn’t a lightweight hiking stove that performs perfectly in every climate and activity – there will always be some compromises that need to be made.

 - What are you cooking?
 Are you a gourmet camp chef, or do you like the convenience of freeze-dried/dehydrated food?

-- Think environment?
-Target your purchase to suit the climate in which you will be undertaking most of your adventures.
+- What environment will you be using it in?
+Target your choice to suit the climate in which you will be undertaking most of your adventures.

 1. Canister stoves

-These are the most popular, fuss-free stoves, and are probably what a majority of people picture when they think of a hiking stove.
-They use resealable gas canisters with Lindal valves that utilise a common thread and are interchangeable between brands.
+These are the most popular, fuss-free stoves, and are probably what the majority of people picture when they think of a hiking stove.
+They use resealable gas canisters with Lindal valves which have a common thread and are interchangeable between brands.

 Utilising the same canisters with a Lindal valve, all-in-one stoves incorporate a cooking pot and burner in the same unit.
 They provide quick and efficient boiling of water and usually incorporate windbreaks in their design.